TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

  - SL main locates the TPM event log and writes the measurements of configuration and module information into it.
  - Kernel boot proceeds normally from this point.
- - During early setup, slaunch_setup() runs to finish some validation and setup tasks.
+ - During early setup, slaunch_setup() runs to finish validation and setup tasks.
  - The SMP bring up code is modified to wake the waiting APs via the monitor address.